---

 name: Privy

-description: Use when building authentication systems, creating embedded wallets, managing wallet controls and policies, handling user onboarding, integrating wallet transactions, or managing multi-chain wallet infrastructure.
-Agents should reach for this skill when implementing user authentication, wallet creation, transaction signing, policy enforcement, or wallet access controls.
+description: Use when building authentication systems, creating embedded wallets, managing wallet controls and policies, signing transactions, or integrating wallet infrastructure into applications.
+Agents should reach for this skill when implementing user onboarding, wallet creation, transaction signing, policy enforcement, or wallet management across multiple blockchains.

 metadata: